Unusual behavior on your Litmus account

 1. Ensure you have your own unique Litmus login

-If there are multiple people using the same login details to access Litmus, this behaviour (regular signing in from different computers, different locations, etc.) will cause the unusual behaviour security alert to trigger.
+If there are multiple people using the same login details to access Litmus, this behavior (regular signing in from different computers, different locations, etc.) will cause the unusual behavior security alert to trigger.

 To ensure that your account is protected—and that you’re getting the optimal use out of your Litmus account—each user on your account will need their own Litmus login.
 If you’re an Account Holder or Admin, you can simply add new users to your account via the link in the alert to ensure that each user has their own unique login.
 Full Users and Read-Only Users should reach out to their Account Holder for assistance.